hansbuehler/cdxbasics/README.md

 * PICKLE: standard pickling.
 Default extension 'pck'
 * JSON_PICKLE: uses the `jsonpickle` package.
 Default extension 'jpck'.
 The advantage of this format over PICKLE is that it is somewhat human-readable.
 However, `jsonpickle` uses compressed formats for complex objects such as `numpy` arrays, hence readablility is somewhat limited.
 It comes at cost of slower writing speeds.
 * JSON_PLAIN: calls `cdxbasics.util.plain()` to convert objects into plain Python objects before using `json` to write them.
 That means that deserialized data does not have the correct object structure.
 However, such files are much easier to read.
+* BLOSC: uses [blosc](https://github.com/blosc/python-blosc) to write compressed binary data.
+The blosc compression algorithm is very fast, hence using this mode will not usually lead to notably slower performanbce than using PICKLE.

 ### Creating directories